-Muscle car driver guilty of moped murder
+'Muscle car' driver guilty of moped murder

 The jury heard he became "enraged" when his high-performance Ford Mustang EcoBoost's wing mirror was broken in the early hours of 5 August.

-He then began a "rapid, brutal and unrelenting" pursuit through the streets of Enfield, north London, the court was told.
+He then began a "rapid, brutal and unrelenting" pursuit through the streets of Enfield, north London.

 Prosecutor Aftab Jafferjee QC said Clifford "pursued the moped... not to apprehend the two people on it, but to mow them down for daring to damage his prized vehicle".

-Mr Khan and Mr Francis drove into oncoming traffic and mounted a pavement on a moped as they tried to escape.
+Mr Khan and Mr Francis drove the moped into oncoming traffic and mounted a pavement as they tried to escape.

 Mr Khan was beaten by Clifford as he lay "defenceless and fatally injured" on the ground after his moped became tangled with the car.